top of page

 Where V equals volume, w stands for water, n is the number of pumps, and p is the volume per pump.

-In a standard air pressure water gun, such as the Super Soaker 50 pictured below,
+In a standard air pressure water gun, such as the Super Soaker 50 pictured below.

-The pressure chamber has a set total volume.
+the pressure chamber has a set total volume.
 With both air and water occupying the chamber, the sum of the volume of air and water matches the entire chamber's volume.
 Pressure output relates to this equation, VC = VA+VW where V = volume, C = chamber, A = air, and W = water, and

 Boyle's Law.